electron/season-of-docs-2020/project-ideas.md

 The Electron maintainers are excited to be applying to the second edition of Google's [Season of Docs](https://developers.google.com/season-of-docs) program!
 Season of Docs is an initiative that pairs technical writers with open source organizations to improve their project documentation.

+*If you have any questions after reading this document, please don't hesitate to contact us at season-of-docs@electronjs.org!*

 ## What is Electron?